After proofreading to check misspellings or grammatical errors on your resume, look for these nine details to further

-You may be thinking that perhaps, listing hobbies down will show that you have a well-rounded personality.
+You may think that listing down hobbies will show that you have a well-rounded personality.
+Think again.
 Knowing what you do in your spare time is not the priority of the hiring manager.
-They will not care.

-These are one to two sentences usually placed at the start of the resume to summarize career goals.
-It may seem logical to include your objective but if yours says: “Seeking to find a job in (specific industry) to leverage my skills” it seems obvious, don’t you think?
-They know that it is your goal because you’re applying for the job.
+This is one of those outdated details you don’t need to include.
+Applicants used to write: “Seeking to find a job in (specific industry) to leverage my skills”.
+It seems obvious, don’t you think?
+Employers know that it is your goal because you’re applying for the job.
 You don’t really need to say it.
 Write a professional summary instead.
 These are three to five sentences that summarize your strengths and core competencies (read 5 last minute resume checks for examples).

 - Personal pronouns (I, me or my)

 It is understood that everything on your resume is about you.
-So instead of using personal prounouns, begin with strong verbs instead.
+So instead of using personal pronouns, begin with strong verbs instead.
 Examples are: Created, analyzed, or managed (for past work experience).

 - Irrelevant experience

-To help the recruiter focus on the most significant skills and experiences, don’t mention previous jobs that are not related.
-For example, if you’re applying for a teaching job, don’t mention that you had a short stint as a lifeguard unless you can describe it in such a way that your lifeguard skills can help you become a better educator.
+To help the recruiter focus on your most significant skills and experiences, don’t mention previous jobs that are not related.
+For example, if you’re applying for a teaching job, don’t include that you had a short stint as a lifeguard unless you can describe it in such a way that your lifeguard skills can help you become a better educator.
 Including non-related jobs can also seem like you are padding your resume because you lack enough work experience.

 - Images or graphics

-In some countries, including your most recent photo on the resume is the norm.
+In some countries, including your most recent photo is the norm.
 In Canada, don’t include a photo of yourself unless you’re applying for an acting or modelling job.
 Icons, border designs, or logos can also be distracting.
 However, a decorative resume may be acceptable for those in the creative industry.
 But for most industries, it’s not.